gofractally/psibase/doc/transaction_execution.md

 ## Shared State

-All threads share shared_state.
-When a thread needs access to a system_context, it asks shared_state for one, and then returns it back to shared_state when it’s done.
+All threads share SharedState.
+When a thread needs access to a SystemContext, it asks SharedState for one, and then returns it back to SharedState when it’s done.

 ## System Context

-A system_context provides access to the SharedDatabase, a WasmCache (a cache of compiled wasms), and some execution memory.
+A SystemContext provides access to the SharedDatabase, a WasmCache (a cache of compiled wasms), and some execution memory.

 ## Block Context

-A thread creates a BlockContext when it’s either producing or replaying a block, and passes a reference to the system_context to it.
+A thread creates a BlockContext when it’s either producing or replaying a block, and passes a reference to the SystemContext to it.
 A block context also contains the database.

 For example, a producing node would be creating block_contexts at the block interval, and then when a transaction is received, the node would call pushTransaction on it.